Have you ever lost it with your child over something and not understood why?

-When a child experiences pain and isn’t heard, they are stored differently from other memories in the brain.
+When a child experiences pain and isn’t heard, the experience gets stored differently from other memories in the brain.

 “The brain releases a chemical that puts them into storage where they are mostly out of awareness but not completely,” says Sandra.
 “These overwhelming experiences continue to color our perceptions and can flood us at times.”

-And then when become parents, those memories stir.
+And then when we become parents, those memories stir.

 When something in the present feels similar to an early negative experience our neural networks are tugged we are flooded with feelings.